 Editor’s note: Tornado season in North America typically starts in the Southeast in March and April, then moves north and west into the Plains states in May and June.
-We asked Penn State meteorology professors Paul Markowski and Yvette Richardson to explain why tornadoes form, how to stay safe if you’re near one and whether climate change is affecting tornado patterns.
+Here Penn State meteorology professors Paul Markowski and Yvette Richardson explain why tornadoes form, how to stay safe if you’re near one and whether climate change is affecting tornado patterns.

 Most headline-making tornadoes are spawned by what are known as supercell thunderstorms.
 These are large, intense storms characterized by an updraft (rising air) that rotates.

 Thunderstorms develop when warm, humid air near the surface lies beneath a thick layer of air in which the temperature decreases rapidly with height.
 We call this type of atmosphere “unstable,” meaning that when air is nudged upward, the water vapor that it contains condenses.
 This releases heat, making the air warmer than its surroundings.
 The air becomes buoyant and rises, creating the towering clouds we associate with thunderstorms.

 The second key condition for supercell formation is wind shear – large changes in wind at different levels.
 Winds at different altitudes blowing at different speeds and/or from different directions is associated with horizontally spinning air, like a rolling pin.
 As this horizontally spinning air flows into the updraft, the spin is tilted into the vertical, creating a rotating updraft.

 Tornadoes are especially likely to be spawned by supercell thunderstorms when the lowest altitudes are particularly humid and possess exceptionally strong wind shear.
 These conditions are more likely to come together in certain locations, such as the U.S. Great Plains and Southeast.